Nadarsa/Nadarsa/README.md

 :mortar_board: Graduate of the Faculty of Finance and Banking of The Russian Presidential Academy of National Economy and Public Administration (RANEPA), top-10 best universities in Russia

-:bar_chart: Work as an Economist-analyst in the healthcare industry
+:bar_chart: Work as an economist-analyst in the healthcare industry

 :open_file_folder: My technology stack: Python, Pandas, NumPy, EDA, ML, SQL, Mathematics, Visualisation, Power BI